Question - What is the Windows equivalent for the linux command to run the CloudBees CD (CloudBees Flow) upgrade script?

 The Windows equivalent command to the linux command would be:

 Where is the path to your CloudBees CD (CloudBees Flow) installation, which by default is this:

 Question - C an we upgrade directly to 5.3 from our current 4.2.2 on SQL server 2012?

 Yes, but we highly recommend that you make a copy of your production database first, and run this on a test server.
-This will give you a better familiarity with the upgrade process, and also allow you to determine the time that it will take when you need to stop your Flow server (which you will need to do for the final installation).
+This will give you a better familiarity with the upgrade process, and also allow you to determine the time that it will take when you need to stop your CloudBees CD (CloudBees Flow) server (which you will need to do for the final installation).
 If you need a license for a test server, let us know and we can generate a short term license for you to run these tests.